Current Issue of PAIN

 IASP members must log in to read PAIN online.
 Non-members may receive a subscription to PAIN as a membership benefit.
 To join IASP, Apply Online.

-PAIN is IASP’s official journal.
+PAIN is an official journal of IASP.
 Published monthly, PAIN presents original research on the nature, mechanisms, and treatment of pain.
 Available to IASP members as a membership benefit, this peer-reviewed journal provides a forum for the dissemination of multidisciplinary research in the basic and clinical sciences.
 It is cited in Current Contents and Index Medicus.

 View frequently asked questions about PAIN.

 Download the top 50 most read articles in PAIN in 2016.

 The PAIN manuscript submission site is www.editorialmanager.com/pain.
 Please note this URL or update your bookmarks.

 To log in to the site:

 - If you are an "unconsolidated" user, use your existing user ID and password.

 - If you are a "consolidated" user, use the forgotten password link to retrieve your password and then log in.

 If you have any questions, please contact the PAIN Editorial Office.